 Launched in 2007, this pioneering initiative marked Davidson as the first liberal arts institution in the nation to replace loans with grants and work-study jobs in all financial aid packages.
 By meeting 100 percent of calculated financial need, the program removes financial hurdles and opens the Davidson experience to students of all backgrounds.
 A diverse student population means those with different perspectives, experiences, and ideas learn alongside - and from - each other.
-As students from different backgrounds come together, they engage in dialogues and experiences that challenge preconceptions and broaden horizons.
+As students from different backgrounds come together, they engage in dialogue and experiences that challenge preconceptions and broaden horizons.

 This financial freedom often translates into more diverse career choices, allowing graduates to follow their passions and venture into fields that address societal needs.
-In this position, Davidson graduates are more entrepreneurial and are more willing to take risks - strengthening the economic and social vibrancy they reside in.
+They are more entrepreneurial, more willing to take risks, which helps strengthen innovation in their communities.